mieweb/docs/content/features/document-management/scanning-and-indexing/batched-documents-printing-faxing-burning.md

 ---
 ## Adding a Document to a Batch

-Batching is a quick way to add multiple documents into a batch to be printed or faxed or burned to a cd.
+Batching is a quick way to add multiple documents into a batch to be printed or faxed or burned to a cd or emailed.
 It is a batch of documents to be rendered from any patient(s).
-This is a way to print, fax or burn multiple documents for any patient or multiple patients instead of printing/faxing/burning one individual document at a time.
+This is a way to print, fax, burn or send multiple documents for any patient or multiple patients instead of printing/faxing/burning/sending one individual document at a time.

 Batching is specific to your username.
 It will not show documents that are currently batched by another user.
 Batching & removing is specific to your logged in username.